fitzgen/safe-gc/README.md

   heap.
 Heaps are *not* constrained to only a single, uniform `T` type of GC objects.

+* Footgun-free GC object finalization with Rust's regular, old `Drop` trait.
+No worries about accidentally deref'ing pointers to GC objects the collector has already reclaimed or resurrecting objects it was about to reclaim.

 `safe-gc` is not, however, a particularly high-performance garbage collector.

 ## Usage